This Is The Ideal Bedtime For Parents’ Mental Health

 Mums—do you get increasingly frazzled and irritable the later your kids stay up?
 Get frustrated when they refuse to play ball at bedtime?
-A new Australian study has found that earlier bedtimes tend to mean that parents have a more balanced lifestyle—and that they, in turn, end up being a more positive influence on their children thanks to their happier outlook.
+An Australian study has found that earlier bedtimes tend to mean that parents have a more balanced lifestyle—and that they, in turn, end up being a more positive influence on their children thanks to their happier outlook.

 Researchers studied 3,600 Australian children during the first nine years of their lives and analysed their general wellbeing and parents’ mental health to come to their conclusion on the magic bedtime.
 The result? *Drum roll please*…8.30pm!

 Yup, the kids being in bed by 8.30 pm has been shown to give parents the chance to do things that bring them joys that—shock, horror—aren’t necessarily child-related.
 They can spend time together as a couple, tick a few things off their never-ending to-do lists and relax and unwind from their day.
 It creates space to allow parents to focus on their own relationship, which inherently lends itself to a happier family unit.